awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/asg.md

 4.) **How can you check which instances have been launched using the Spot purchasing model and which ones using the On-Demand?**

 To describe one or more instances we use `describe-instances`.
-To retrieve all the Spot Instances that have been launched with the Auto Scaling group, we apply two filters: `instance-lifecycle` set to `spot` to retrieve only Spot Instances and the custom tag `InstanceLaunchedWith` that must be set to `EC2SpotWorkshopASG`.
+To retrieve all the Spot Instances that have been launched with the Auto Scaling group, we apply two filters: `instance-lifecycle` set to `spot` to retrieve only Spot Instances and the custom tag `aws:autoscaling:groupName` that must be set to `EC2SpotWorkshopASG`.

+{{% notice note %}}
+When launching instances using an Auto Scaling group, the Auto Scaling group automatically adds a tag to the instances with a key of aws:autoscaling:groupName and a value of the name of the Auto Scaling group.
+We are going to use that tag to retrieve the instances that were launched by the ASG we just created.
+To learn more about Tagging lifecycle, review [this documentation](https://docs.aws.amazon.com/autoscaling/ec2/userguide/autoscaling-tagging.html#tag-lifecycle).
+{{% /notice %}}

 ```bash
 aws ec2 describe-instances --filters Name=instance-lifecycle,Values=spot Name=tag:aws:autoscaling:groupName,Values=EC2SpotWorkshopASG --query "Reservations[*].Instances[*].[InstanceId]" --output text